×

 When we asked people why foreigners move to the Dominican Republic, they responded:

 "The Dominican Republic is an attractive destination for expats due to its tropical climate, stunning beaches, and vibrant culture.
 The country also offers a low cost of living, making it an ideal place to live for those looking to stretch their budget.
 Additionally, the Dominican Republic is known for its friendly people and welcoming atmosphere, making it a great place to settle down and make new friends.
-With its diverse landscape, from lush rainforests to stunning mountain ranges, the Dominican Republic is a great place to explore and experience a variety of activities," commented one expat who moved to Dominican Rep.
+With its diverse landscape, from lush rainforests to stunning mountain ranges, the Dominican Republic is a great place to explore and experience a variety of activities," remarked one expat in Dominican Rep.

 " Your dollar goes along way here.
 You can live like a rock star.
-No day is a boring day. ," said one expat.
+No day is a boring day. ," wrote one expat living in Dominican Rep.

 Abreu & Associates Immigration Services Abreu & Associates Immigration Services